solarfluxx/atlas/README.md

-# atlas
+# Atlas
-Atlas is an object-optimized state management library for React.
+Atlas is an object-optimized state management library for React targeting functional components.